9 Ways to Avoid Holiday Weight GainBy Jenny Craig

 6. Enjoy desserts in moderation.

-7. Watch your portions.
+7. Watch your portion sizes.

 8. Feel empowered to say “no.”

 'Tis the season for giving, but you don’t need to give in to every holiday meal.
 Avoid holiday weight gain by committing to your weight loss plan and being selective about what you decide to eat.
-If friends and family pressure you to try something you’re not interested in eating, you can follow our PRP—Polite, Reason, Polite—technique.
+If friends and family pressure you to try something you’re not interested in eating, you can follow our PRP — Polite, Reason, Polite — technique.

 9. But also, feel empowered to say “yes.”